-- Actions arising from audits identified in the questionnaires. - Recommendation of implementing a TACCP/VACCP study to support the HACCP, that would include malicious contamination and fraud hazards as considerations not progressed but remains as a recommendation. - Current auditing process has been reviewed in detail.
-The HACCP Team is proposing a review of audit grading to reflect severity.
-Throughout 2024, the HACCP team will review the standards to make recommendations on risk-assessed scoring ahead of the 2025 review.
-The topic is to be discussed during the next Governance meeting. - 2024 review highlighted a challenge in relation to repeated non-conformances.
+- Actions arising from audits identified in the questionnaires. - Full HACCP study review completed to incorporate milk fractions. - Recommendation of implementing a TACCP/VACCP study to support the HACCP, that would include malicious contamination and fraud hazards as considerations not progressed but remains as a recommendation. - 2025 review highlighted adverse trend in Food Safety related non-conformances. - Review scoring mechanism to make recommendations to ensure scoring reflects criticality with intention to be implemented from 2026 DTAS standard review.
+Potential consequences to be discussed with DTAS Management Committee this will include potential for certificate withdrawal. - 2025 review highlighted a challenge in relation to repeated non-conformances.
 This is of particular importance if Food Safety NC's are reoccurring.
 The process of NC's is to be reviewed during the next Governance meeting.
-Key points for discussions are: possibility of increased audit frequency and audits being unannounced. - Despite best efforts and clear communication, there are a number of Hauliers that have not provided a response to the annual questionnaire escalation and possible penalty to be introduced.
-Pending discussion with Governance Team. - The Assured Integrated Milk Supplier Scheme (AIMS) was operating on a pilot basis during 2023.
-The scheme has gone live from January 2024.
-It is important to acknowledge that any haulier participating in AIMS is required to be DTAS certified. - A trained, and competent, individual should be responsible for the HACCP in line with DTAS Standard requirements A5.1 and A5.2 to enable verification and acceptance of the DTAS HACCP. - Consistency of DTAS auditors agreed to progress with annual re-calibration to discuss HACCP requirements delivering continuous improvements. - The DTAS standards have been amended to clarify Food Safety clauses.
-This should enhance functionality and easiness of use. - DTAS HACCP questionnaire in place with guidance for completion to ensure consistency. - HACCP Awareness training was introduced from 2024, and is delivered through an online platform provided by Techni-K - Submissions from individual hauliers in response to the HACCP questionnaire have been considered and registered below. - Updated legislation references are in line with the UK exit from the European Union.
+Key points for discussions are: possibility of increased audit frequency and audits being unannounced. - Despite best efforts and clear communication, there were 2% of the DTAS sites for which a response was not provided to the annual questionnaire escalation and possible penalty to be introduced.
+Pending discussion with Governance Team. - DTAS added section A13 1-3 to cover sustainability and modern slavery due to requirements within transport. - A trained, and competent, individual should be responsible for the HACCP in line with DTAS Standard requirements A5.1 and A5.2 to enable verification and acceptance of the DTAS HACCP. - Consistency of DTAS auditors agreed to progress with annual re-calibration to discuss HACCP requirements delivering continuous improvements. - DTAS HACCP questionnaire in place with guidance for completion to ensure consistency. - HACCP Awareness training was introduced from 2024, and is delivered through an online platform provided by Techni-K and completion tracked - Submissions from individual hauliers in response to the HACCP questionnaire have been considered and registered below. - Updated legislation references are in line with the UK exit from the European Union.

-HACCP Review Meeting Date 14.03.2024
+HACCP Review Meeting Date 06.03.2025

 Team members present at meeting DTAS members reviewed by questionnaire

-Rowena Marshall (Arla Foods) Alvis Contracting
+Rowena Marshall (Arla Foods) Arla Foods Aylesbury

-John Whitelaw (TP Niven) Arla Foods Aylesbury
+John Whitelaw (TP Niven) Arla Foods Burton upon Trent

-Jen Shelton (Organic Herd) Arla Foods Burton upon Trent
+Jen Shelton (Organic Herd) Arla Foods Chester

-Gosia Johnstone (Saputo Dairy UK) Arla Foods Chester
+Gosia Johnstone (Saputo Dairy UK) Arla Foods Four Crosses

-Arla Foods Four Crosses

 Arla Foods Lockerbie

 Arla Foods Stourton

 Arla Foods Westbury

 Wm Armstrong (Longtown) Ltd

+Baltier Farming Company Ltd

-S J Bargh
+• S J Bargh

-Berkeley Farm Dairy

 R & EJ Bowker

 Buckley Farm Dairy

 Carron Transport Ltd

 Chew Valley Dairy

 CJS Transport Services Ltd

 S Connolly & Son

+Conway Bailey Transport

 Cotteswold Dairy Ltd

+Cowan Haulage Ltd

+Creamline Dairies

+Dale Farm Cooperative Dunmanbridge

-Dale Farm Cooperative
+Dale Farm Cooperative PennyBridge

-Dales Dairies